bjucps/cps110-thinkcspy/_sources/12-MoreFunctions/Refactoring.rst

                 return line

-.. admonition:: Refactoring

 The modification that we did to this program did not change any behavior.
 When a programmer changes some code in a way that does not alter its behavior, we say that the code has been refactored.

+.. admonition:: Refactoring

+    Refactoring is any reorganization of a program that does not alter its behavior.

 Replacing sequences of duplicate code with a single function is one important example of refactoring.
-Simpler examples include renaming functions or variables.
+Other examples include reorganizing code to improve its readability, or renaming functions or variables.

 We have significantly improved this program.
 One of the improvements involved reducing the amount of code duplication.
 How did that help?
 It helped in two important ways: